-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures for fossil gas include renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.